Supporting you into employment

 We have many links with local training providers and local colleges, many of whom provide free courses.
 Depending on what level of training you would like to undertake, you may also be able to apply for an Advanced Learner Loan to help you get to where you want to be.

 If you would like to find out more about the Making a Difference programme, or have queries not covered here, please do get in touch with the team and we will be happy to help.

-The Making a Difference programme runs in the Coast to Capital region in the South East, and the North East of England.
+The Making a Difference programme runs in the Coast to Capital region in the South East, the Leeds City Region and the North East of England.